 - Responsible department: Department of Immunology, Genetics and Pathology

 A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
-The main field of study must be in biomedicine, medicine, pharmacy, engineering, biology, or a similar field of study that gives relevant knowledge in chemistry, biochemistry, cell and molecular biology and molecular genetics.
+The degree must be in biochemistry/chemistry, biology, biomedicine/medicine, biotechnology, cell/molecular biology, genetics, life science, medical sciences or a similar field of study.
+Also required is:

-Also required is previous experience of laboratory work.
+- knowledge and previous experience of related laboratory work.

 Decisions and Guidelines

-The Master programme in Molecular Medicine has been established according to a decision taken by the Vice Chancellor at Uppsala University.
+The Master's programme in Molecular Medicine has been established by the Faculty of Medicine, following a decision by the Vice-Chancellor at Uppsala University.

 The general objectives stated in the Higher Education Ordinance for advanced level education applies.